kkuette/DatabaseManager/README.md

 # DatabaseManager
-A Database manager for Mongodb written in python.
+A Database manager for MongoDB written in python.

 # How to use
   ```python